-Home insurance is designed to help the homeowner manage the financial risk from damage that is beyond your control.
+Homeowners insurance is designed to help the homeowner manage the financial risk from damage that is beyond your control.
 Sometimes, things go wrong in ways you cannot control - lightning strikes your house or a healthy tree falls on your house.
 You can't control these things happening, but you can control the financial damage they incur by purchasing homeowners insurance.
-This is NOT wear and tear damage.

 Wear and tear damage happens gradually over time.
 It includes problems such as:

 - Wooden floors scuffed or chipped.

 This list is not anywhere near exhaustive.
 There are many maintenance items that one needs to perform on their home.
 Wear and tear can lead to expensive problems.
 Think of a window crack that lets in water that causes extensive mold growth.